Md. Habibe Millat: Early life

 Millat was born on 15 January 1966.
 He obtained his MBBS degree from the Mymensingh Medical College in Bangladesh and FRCS degree from the Royal College of Surgeons of Edinburgh.
-He is also trained in Advanced Cardiothoracic Surgery from Europe's leading hospitals and in Harvard Medical School, Boston, United States.
+He is also trained in advanced cardiothoracic surgery from Europe's leading hospitals and in Harvard Medical School in Boston.

 Career

-Millat was re-elected as a member of the Bangladesh Parliament from Sirajganj-2 constituency for the session 2019–2024.
-He was also the Member of Parliament for previous session.
-He was elected President of Advisory Group on Health of the Inter Parliamentary Union in June 2015.
+Millat was elected a member of the Bangladesh Parliament from the Sirajganj-2 constituency for the 2014–2018 session.
+He was re-elected from the constituency for the 2019-2024 session.
+He was elected president of advisory group on health of the Inter Parliamentary Union in June 2015.
 He has a number of scientific articles published in international medical journals.

+On 26 November 2023, the Awami League announced the final list of its 298 candidates to contest the 2024 national election which did not include Millat.

 Positions held

 Millat has also been involved in numerous national and international organizations.
 He is also the champion of stopping child marriage and drug abuse, promoting health security for all, women and youth empowerment.
 Some of his current engagement mention below: